lixinlu1997/Auto-Grading-System/README.md

-An auto grading system for Shanghai High School Physics Department
+This is an auto grading system for Shanghai High School Physics Department

+# Usage